Iandrewburg/Data_Engineering_Term_2_Project/README.md

 ### G20 Countries
 ![Correltions G20](https://github.com/Iandrewburg/Data_Engineering_Term_2_Project/blob/main/cor3.png)

 Turning our attention to the correlations for G20 countries, we uncover different outcomes.
-A negative moderate correlation of -0.14 exists between exports and GDP, and it proves to be statistically significant at the 5% level.
+A negative moderate correlation of -0.14 exists between exports and inflation, and it proves to be statistically significant at the 5% level.
 This suggests that as one indicator increases, the other decreases.

 -------------------